-The Company has incurred loss during the years ended 31 March 2020 and negative networth as at 31 March 2020.
-However, these financial statements have been prepared on a going concern basis based on management intention of future operations and the letter of support received from the HealthCare Global Enterprises Limited (the Holding Company).
+The Company has negative networth as at 31 March 2020.
+However, these financial statements have been prepared on a going concern basis based on management's intention of future operations and the letter of support received from the HealthCare Global Enterprises Limited (the Holding Company).